George Shibata: West Point

+U.S. Air Force

 After commissioning, Shibata declined assignment to night-fighter aircraft, believing that he would not complete the lengthy specialized training before the Korean War reached an armistice.
-Ultimately assigned to an F-86 (Saber) squadron with the 58th Fighter Bomber Wing, he flew 30 combat mission out of Taegu Air Force Base, Republic of Korea.
+Ultimately assigned to an F-86 (Saber) squadron with the 58th Fighter Bomber Wing, he flew 30 combat missions out of Taegu Air Force Base, Republic of Korea.
 He was primarily assigned to ground-attack missions and eventually served as deputy commander of the squadron.
 Shibata later commented that his actual combat experience turned out to be no more fearsome than the intensive flying and combat-crew training he underwent leading up to the war.

 Shibata's overseas service led to some droll experiences, such as eliciting racial confusion from Taiwanese officials when he ferried jets to Taiwan (then commonly referred to as Formosa), and searching in vain for distant relatives in Japan with his limited Japanese language skills.

-After the war ended, Shibata served various peacetime assignments primarily in the southern part of the United States.
+After the war, Shibata served various peacetime assignments, primarily in the southern part of the United States.

+Return to civilian life

 While serving as a general's aide, Shibata began taking classes at Emory University Law School.
-In 1955, Shibata decided to separate from military service (transferring briefly to the Air National Guard) to pursue a career in law.
+In 1955, he decided to separate from military service (transferring briefly to the Air National Guard) to pursue a career in law.
 He later mentioned in an interview that he and his older brother, who was already a lawyer, were probably influenced by their late father.

 Shibata matriculated to the University of Southern California (USC) law school that fall.
-Some of Shibata's family had by then moved to the Los Angeles area, and he had Japanese American friends in the area, some of whom he had met when they evacuated to Utah during World War II due to the racial mass hysteria against Japanese Americans in California.
+Some of his family had by then moved to the Los Angeles area, and he had Japanese American friends in the area, some of whom he had met when they evacuated to Utah during World War II due to the racial mass hysteria against Japanese Americans in California.